 - iv.
 There is also an emergent need to upgrade the grid code to align with necessary ancillary services required to continuously provide reliable electricity. - v.
-To consolidate efforts towards realization of green electricity generation, feasibility studies are proposed to be undertaken for generic projects that can serve as peaking power plants and help in functions/ancillary services.
-These include feasibility study for integration of the following technologies in the Rwanda Energy System: - a.
-Utility Scale Solar PV (with storage). - b.
-Hydro-pumped storage. - c.
-Generic consumer-sized battery storage. - d.
-Utility Scale Solar PV. - vi.
-Demand growth inducing policies need to be improved to stimulate electricity demand in line with development aspirations as set forth in NST1, Vision 2050. - vii.
-In line with upcoming generation, emerging trends in energy intensities such as in electric mobility, the potential embedded generation, and as part of the loss reduction efforts, it is important to plan different tariff regimes that are business boosting, while optimizing peak and off-peak demand. - viii.
+To consolidate efforts towards realization of green electricity generation and building on the foundation laid down from the Rwanda Electricity Generation Resource Assessment Study, feasibility studies are proposed to be undertaken for generic projects that can serve as peaking power plants and help in functions/ancillary services.
+These include, in order of priority feasibility studies for: Utility Scale Solar PV embedded with storage (30-50 MW); Utility-scale Battery Energy Storage Systems (30 MW); Feasibility of conversion of thermal PPs to gas-fired plant (natural gas pipeline); Baseline study for Green Hydrogen as presented in table 8.
+This would enable to increase the share of Government-owned PPs, not to mention proposed action (iii) above. - vi.
+In addition, to further diversify power generation sources towards renewable energy, there is a need to revive strategy for geothermal generation by reviving explorations in Geothermal resource potential. - vii.
+Furthermore, to meet energy requirements to meet national development aspirations of the Rwanda Vision 2050 (mid-term 2035-target-objectives), it is imperative to fast-track studies and preliminaries for nuclear power generation & the corresponding enabling power trade. - viii.
+Accelerate further demand growth inducing policies need to be improved to stimulate electricity demand in line with development aspirations as set forth in NST1 & NST2, and Rwanda Vision 2050. - ix.
+In line with upcoming generation, emerging trends in energy intensities such as in electric mobility, the potential embedded generation, and as part of the loss reduction efforts, it is important to plan different tariff regimes that are business boosting, while optimizing system peak and off-peak demand. - x.
 To renegotiate PPAs of projects not yet started for an optimal integration schedule depending on demand evolution.